 42nd Street Circle Line

-Departs from various locations and provides service to Queens, including the beach, Brooklyn, Manhattan, and Governors Island, with more routes being added through Summer 2018.
+Departs from various locations and provides service to Queens, including the beach, Brooklyn, Manhattan, and Governors Island.

-The addition of the new citywide ferry service has been big news.
-For the price of a subway swipe, you can hop aboard and head across the East River for points from Astoria (coming in August!) to the Rockaways.
-These boats are definitely more commuter ferries than sightseeing vessels, but they also provide easier (and more adventurous) journeys to the city's waterfront neighborhoods.
+For the price of a subway swipe, you can hop aboard a city ferry boat headed to waterfront destinations from Astoria to Red Hook to the Rockaways.
+These boats are definitely more commuter ferries than sightseeing vessels, but they also provide easier (and more adventurous) journeys to the city's waterfront neighborhoods, parks, such as Brooklyn Bridge Park, and beaches.
 Schedules vary by season.
-Download the app for paperless ticketing.
+Download the app for paperless ticketing and to avoid any lines.

-Depart from Loeb Boathouse in Central Park, 72nd Street and Park Drive North.
+Available at Loeb Boathouse in Central Park, 72nd Street and Park Drive North

-If you want to be the captain of your own vessel, a rowboat's the thing.
-Rowboats can be rented from Central Park's Loeb Boathouse and enjoyed on the adjacent 22-acre lake.
+If you want to be the captain of your own vessel, a rowboat is the thing.
+Four-person rowboats can be rented from Central Park's Loeb Boathouse for $15 per hour (cash only) and enjoyed on the adjacent 22-acre lake.

 Mid-May to mid-October

-A number of volunteer organizations offer walk-up, no-cost kayaking to anyone who can swim at locations in Manhattan, Brooklyn, Queens, and Staten Island.
+A number of volunteer organizations offer walk-up, FREE kayaking to anyone who can swim at locations in Manhattan, Brooklyn, Queens, and Staten Island.
 Rules and schedules vary so read our in-depth post on kayaking with kids for more information.
-FREE

 Pedal boating and kayaking

-Departs from LeFrak Center at Lakeside, 171 East Drive in Prospect Park, Brooklyn.
+Available at LeFrak Center at Lakeside, 171 East Drive in Prospect Park, Brooklyn

 Best for Playing Pirate